nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 In the first post of this series, we covered what modularity means and how functional programming is uniquely qualified to provide you modularity.
 We covered examples from the "Gluing Functions Together" portion of John Hughes's 1984 memo titled "Why Functional Programming Matters."
 This second post will build on those ideas and cover two more examples from that section of the memo with accompanying Scala 3 sample code.

-While the first post demonstrated modularity with higher order functions, primarily with the higher order function foldRight and a list of single elements, these two examples extend that to show that the same manner of function composition and application of higher order functions can be done to perform operations on more complex data structures such as lists of lists and trees.
+While the first post's focus was primarily with the higher order function foldRight and a list of single elements, the two examples in this post extend that to show that the ideas of modularity through function composition and higher order functions can be used to perform operations on more complex data structures such as lists of lists and trees.

-After this post, we will move on to the second idea Hughes presented in his memo, "Gluing Programs Together", which focuses on a feature common to many functional programming languages known as "lazy evaluation."
+After this, The third post in this series will move on to the second idea Hughes presented in his memo, "Gluing Programs Together", which focuses on a feature common to many functional programming languages known as "lazy evaluation."

-If you missed the first post in this series, you can find it [here](/2023/03/functional-modularity-1/), I recommend going back and reading that post as it explains the ideas the following examples will expand upon.
+If you missed the first post in this series, you can find it [here](/2023/03/functional-modularity-1/), I recommend going back and reading it as it explains the ideas we are about to expand on.

 ## Example 1: Higher Order Functions To Operate On Matrices

 If you would like to follow along, all you need is the Scala 3 tools installed on your machine.
 View instructions specific to your OS [here on the scala download page](<https://www.scala-lang.org/download/>).

-While in the first post I recommended using a scala 3 REPL to code these examples, for these I recommend an editor like Visual Studio Code instead because we start working with slightly larger programs and it will be easier to write more out before submitting to the interpreter and have existing code saved to experiment with later.
-I found it easier to use a [scala 3 worksheet](<https://docs.scala-lang.org/scala3/book/tools-worksheets.html>) in Visual Studio Code for these examples.
+While in the first post I recommended using a scala 3 REPL to code these examples, for these I recommend an editor like Visual Studio Code and [scala 3 worksheets](<https://docs.scala-lang.org/scala3/book/tools-worksheets.html>) instead.
+We start working with slightly larger programs in these examples, and it will be easier to write longer procedures out and save them for later instead of submitting to a CLI interpreter.
+With worksheets we still get the REPL benefit of not having to perform manual compile and run steps each time we want to see intermediate results.

 In our first example, we will move on from lists of single elements to a 2 dimensional list, or list of lists.
-When the members of each list are numeric types, this grid style data structure is often called a matrix.
-You may know from mathematics or data analysis that matrices can be useful structures to operate on, so it is helpful to know that what we've learned so far about composing functions in a modular way can get you to working with matrices without much additional work.
-First, let's define a matrix:
+When the members of each list are numeric types, this grid style data structure is often called a "matrix."
+You may know from mathematics or data analysis that matrices can be useful structures to operate on, so this example adds a flavor of applicability to what we've learned so far.
+We can add very little code to what we already did in the first post with lists to start working with matrices.

+First, let's define a concrete example matrix:

 ```scala
     val myMatrix = List(List(1,2), List(3,4), List(5,6))